Three stories of truly inspiring blind people

-Daniel was born with Retinoblastoma, an aggressive form of cancer that attacks the retinas, leading to deterioration of vision.
-By the time he was 13 months old, Daniel had both of his eyes removed in a life saving operation.
+Daniel was born with Retinoblastoma, an aggressive form of cancer that attacks the retinas, leading to vision loss.
+By the time he was 13 months old, Daniel had both of his eyes removed in a lifesaving operation.

-Although Kish was not the first person to use this technique, he has now become an expert in human echolocation, and has begun training other blind people to use this technique through his non-profit charity World Access for the Blind.
-So far, despite a lack of support from any mainstream blind organisation, Kish's leadership has enabled the charity to introduce more than 500 students to echolocation.
+Although Daniel was not the first person to use this technique, he has now become an expert in human echolocation, and has begun training other blind people to use this technique through his non-profit charity World Access for the Blind.
+As of 2015, Kish's leadership had already enabled the charity to introduce more than 500 students to echolocation.

-From the age of 18, Kish has opted out of a relying on a caregiver, instead practicing complete independence, to the point that he's even rejected the use of his cane, choosing to rely solely upon his perfected click and echolocation.
-For this reason he is a divisive figure in the blind community, many hold him in great reverence, but some regard him with disdain for using behavior that could be deemed as abnormal.
+From the age of 18, Kish opted out of a relying on a caregiver, instead practicing complete independence, to the point that he's even rejected the use of his cane, choosing to rely solely upon his perfected click and echolocation.
+For this reason, he is a divisive figure in the blind community.
+Many have great respect for him, but some regard him with disdain for using behavior that could be deemed as abnormal.

 Despite his polarizing nature, Daniel Kish is freeing many blind people from the constraints society place upon blind people.
 His hopes for the future lie in a handheld sonic device that can enable every blind person to use echolocation and lead a fuller life.

-Erik was born with Retinoschisis, a condition in which the retina separates into two layers, resulting in suboptimal vision.
-Weihenmayer completely lost his sight at age thirteen, but this did little to quell his ambition.
+Erik Weihenmayer was born with Retinoschisis, a condition in which the retina separates into two layers, resulting in poor vision.
+He completely lost his sight at age 13, but this did little to quell his ambition.

 Erik has spent his whole life overcoming seemingly impossible challenges to become one of the most accomplished adventurers in the world.
 In 2001 he was crowned the first and only blind man to reach the summit of Mount Everest.

-Erik has also written two books, and his unique life story was made into an award winning feature film called Farther than the Eye Can See.
-To date the film has raised over $600,000 for charitable organisations around the world, and received critical acclaim.
+Erik has also written two books, and his unique life story was made into an award-winning feature film called Farther than the Eye Can See.
+The film has raised more than $600,000 for charitable organisations around the world and received critical acclaim.
 More recently Erik's speaking career has taken him across the globe, highlighting that you don't have to have perfect sight to have a vision.

 At the age of nine Marla developed Stargardts, a disease that left her legally blind but still with her peripheral vision.
-Whilst studying at San Diego State University she began competing in several athletic disciplines; the heptathlon, high jump and shot put, to name but a few.
+Whilst studying at San Diego State University she began competing in several athletic sports including the heptathlon, high jump and shot put.

-In 1999 at the Pan American Games, Ruyan cemented herself as a world class runner by winning the 1500 metre race.
-Just a year later, she became the first legally blind athlete to compete in the Olympics, achieving the highest finish by an American woman in the 1,500 metre event.
-In the following year Marla was crowned the USA 5K outdoor champion, a feat which she repeated the next year.
+In 1999 at the Pan American Games, Runyan cemented herself as a world-class runner by winning the 1500-metre race.
+Just a year later, she became the first legally blind athlete to compete in the Olympics, achieving the highest finish by an American woman in the 1,500-metre event.
+In the following year Marla was crowned the USA 5K outdoor champion, a feat which she repeated the following year.

-Marla is possibly one of the most versatile and well rounded athletes ever to compete and win at national and world class levels.
+Marla is believed to be one of the most versatile and well-rounded athletes ever to compete and win at national and world class levels.
 She held records in the 20km, 500m, Female Marathon and Heptathlon.
 Not only is she an exceptional Olympian, Marla is dedicated to supporting other blind people, and has been an ambassador for the Perkins School for the Blind since 2001.

-As you can see from these people, turning blind, or being born without sight, does not mean a lesser life.
+As you can see from these truly inspiring people, turning blind, or being born without sight, does not mean a lesser life.
 Whether this involves scaling the world's tallest peaks or pioneering charities to enrich and empower other visually impaired people, these three inspirational people have done it all.
-Marla Runyan perfectly encapsulates their spirit, drive and ambition; blindness is a matter of perception.